Laudabiliter: Background

 In 1148, Malachy of Armagh died at Clairvaux while on his way to Rome.
 Shortly thereafter Bernard wrote the Life of Malachy.
 As an exercise in hagiography rather than history, Bernard presented his friend as a reforming Archbishop, and exaggerated the obstacles Malachy had to overcome: "Never before had he known the like, in whatever depth of barbarism; never had he found men so shameless in regard of morals, so dead in regard of rites, so stubborn in regard of discipline, so unclean in regard of life.
 They were Christians in name, in fact pagans."
-Bernard's characterization did much to form the general view of Europe towards the Irish.
+Bernard's characterization did much to form the general view of European clerics towards the Irish.

-The twenty-one-year old Henry FitzEmpress came to the throne of England on 19 December 1154, after almost twenty years of civil war between his mother, the Empress Matilda and her cousin, Stephen of Blois.
+The 21-year-old Henry FitzEmpress came to the throne of England on 19 December 1154, after almost twenty years of civil war between his mother, the Empress Matilda and her cousin, Stephen of Blois.
 Less than three weeks earlier, an Englishman, Nicholas Breakspear had become Pope taking the name Adrian.

 The following September the royal council met at Winchester and discussed invading Ireland and giving it to Henry's youngest brother William.
 Theobald of Bec was Archbishop of Canterbury.
 In 1148, he secured from Pope Eugene III, Canterbury's jurisdiction over the bishops of Wales.
 Theobald exercised a theoretical claim to jurisdiction over Irish sees in consecrating the Bishop of Limerick in 1140.
 But in 1152, in conjunction with the Synod of Kells, the papal legate appointed the Archbishop of Armagh primate of Ireland.
 With his metropolitan aspirations frustrated, Theobald was likely one of Henry's advisors who urged the conquest of Ireland.

 However, the plans were put aside for the time being when Henry's mother, the Empress Matilda, spoke against it.
 Henry, had his hands full of domestic troubles with the refractory barons in England, with the Welsh, and with the discordant elements in his French dominions, and could not undertake a military operation like the invasion of Ireland.

-In May 1169, Cambro-Norman mercenaries landed in Ireland at the request of Dermot MacMurragh, the ousted King of Leinster, who had sought help in regaining his kingdom.
+In May 1169, Cambro-Norman mercenaries landed in Ireland at the request of Dermot MacMurragh, the ousted king of Leinster, who had sought help in regaining his kingdom.
 Henry authorised Diarmait to seek help from the soldiers and mercenaries in his kingdom in exchange for an oath of allegiance.
 In October 1171, Henry landed a large army in Ireland to establish control over both the Cambro-Normans and the Irish.